-enable or disable the Foxx queues feature --foxx.queues flag
+enable or disable the Foxx queues feature ---foxx.queues flag poll interval for Foxx queues --foxx.queues-poll-interval value

 If true, the Foxx queues will be available and jobs in the queues will be executed asynchronously.

 The default is true.
 When set to false the queue manager will be disabled and any jobs are prevented from being processed, which may reduce CPU load a bit.
 Please note that Foxx job queues are database-specific.
 Queues and jobs are always relative to the database in which they are created or accessed.